immcantation/shazam/docs/topics/createMutabilityMatrix.md

 :   name of the column containing the V-segment allele call.

 multipleMutation
-:   string specifying how to handle multiple mutations occuring within the same 5-mer.
-If `"independent"` then multiple mutations within the same 5-mer are counted indepedently.
+:   string specifying how to handle multiple mutations occurring within the same 5-mer.
+If `"independent"` then multiple mutations within the same 5-mer are counted independently.
 If `"ignore"` then 5-mers with multiple mutations are excluded from the total mutation tally.